Check out the list with our 36 International Master's Programmes and visit their websites for more information.

 In the Master's Programme in Chemistry and Molecular Sciences, you learn experimental research methods in many fields of chemistry, like analytical and synthetic chemistry, radiochemistry, molecular research, and spectroscopy.

-How can programming change the world?
+How will algorithms affect our societies?
 What are all the things that could be automated?
+How can we make future digital services more secure?

 In the Master's Programme in Computer Science, you get skills that can lead you to create new network solutions, build the future digital society, develop secure digital services, or be involved in a ground-breaking software project.